cagov/design-system/components/icons/README.md

 # Icons
 Icons are visual cues that help people find key information and common actions.
+They visually represent:

+- An idea or thing
+- What something does
-They visually describe what something does or how someone can interact with it.
-This reduces cognitive load by communicating meanings or actions simply and accurately.
+- How someone can interact with it

+Icons reduce cognitive load by communicating meanings or actions simply and accurately.

 ## When and how to use it
 Use icons as visual indicators to make key actions or information easy to find.
 [Organize content strategically](https://designsystem.webstandards.ca.gov/style/content/organize-content-strategically/) before using icons.
 Choose an existing icon from [Version 5.6.1 of the CAGov icon library](https://california.azureedge.net/cdt/statetemplate/5.6.1/fonts/CaGov.svg) whenever possible.

-Use icons consistently to avoid confusion for readers and reduce cognitive load.
-Select an icon that is as closely tied to the specific information or action as possible.
-When its meaning is not commonly understood, pair it with a label or supporting text.
+Use icons for the same purpose consistently to avoid confusion for visitors and reduce cognitive load.
+Select an icon that’s as closely tied to the specific information or action as possible.
+When it may not be clear what the icon means, pair it with a label or supporting text.

 The Design System uses a standard set of icons for common actions.
 Several components incorporate icons automatically.
 This ensures consistency, and fewer steps for content designers.
 Some examples include:
 - Expand icon in the [accordion](https://designsystem.webstandards.ca.gov/components/accordion/readme/)